Medical Interpreting Services for IMEs, Hospitals, Doctors’ Offices in Denver, Colorado

 The court further stated that it was “troubled” by the doctor’s use of translators to communicate with the plaintiff in Mandarin whose qualifications and credentials were unknown.
 Ironically, the doctor testified that he was capable of evaluating one of the Mandarin translator’s qualifications, even though the doctor could not speak Mandarin.
 Rather than using certified medical interpreters, the doctor used individuals who were associated with the law firm representing the plaintiff to act as interpreters.
 The court held that the doctor’s failure to take steps to ensure that the translations were conducted accurately “calls into question the validity of all the tests he conducted on [the plaintiff.]”

 Finally, the court discussed the doctor’s failure to assess the plaintiff using the Mandarin version of the Wechsler Adult Intelligence Scale (WAIS), despite the fact that this test would have been more applicable to someone born and raised in China.
 In fact, the doctor testified that none of the tests he used to evaluate the plaintiff had been deemed appropriate by native speakers of Mandarin.

-The court likewise discredited another one of plaintiff’s doctors who also used a Mandarin Chinese interpreter associated with the law firm representing the plaintiff.
+The court likewise discredited another one of plaintiff’s doctors who also used an English to Mandarin Chinese interpreter associated with the law firm representing the plaintiff.
 The court held that the doctor’s “failure to ensure that the translator was qualified and unbiased call[ed] into question the reliability of his assessment of [the plaintiff], particularly when it was based on her subjective complaints.”

 Furthermore, the court held that the plaintiff did not prove that her claimed disability lasted as long as she said it did.
 Specifically, the court noted that even though the plaintiff had been hospitalized in China for mental health issues, none of the physicians from China appeared at trial to testify that her hospitalization was due to the injuries she sustained from her encounter with the officer.